873490374/Neurals-Nets-without-Tensorflow/README.md

 The second file is a Neural Network where it has an input neuron per digit.
 I don't know if this will work any better.

-I want to then try and get it to find prime factors of numbers.
+Third file is an attempt to get it to find prime factors.